Please note that all links on this page open in new windows.

 Baen eBooks' versions will readily work on your reader, and save you money and aggravation.
 They are portable between devices, and can easily be replaced if lost.

 If you can't find my books in your local store, I'll be happy to sell you a signed and personalized copy.
 Please email.

-Short story in an authorized Rush themed anthology, managed and edited by Kevin J. Anderson late 2015.
+Short story in an authorized Rush themed anthology, managed and edited by Kevin J. Anderson, available in April 2016.